-Why choosing Luxembourg for your Research and Development?
+Why choose Luxembourg for your Research and Development?

 State aid packages for research and development have been reviewed and improved with a greater focus on innovation across business, including services sectors.
 Support can come in the form of direct grants or loans from the National Credit and Investment Company (Société Nationale de Crédit et d’Investissement, SNCI).
 Innovative start-ups can be incubated, hosted and coached in publicly owned facilities to ease their early development and access to state services and support.